West Link: Financing

 West Link is a part of the West Sweden Package (Västsvenska paketet) an infrastructure funding initiative in western Sweden.
 Established in 2010, other major projects included in the package are the Marieholm road tunnel, the Hisingen Bridge, and the burying of the E45 motorway in central Gothenburg.

 As of 2023, the total construction cost for the project was estimated at SEK 36.5 billion (approx. €1.8 billion).
 Almost half of the funding for the West Sweden Package comes from the Swedish state, which contributes approximately 47% of the total cost, while Gothenburg Municipality provides around 3.4%.
 Västra Götaland Region and Region Halland jointly contribute about 2.7%, and an additional 2.1% is financed through the realisation of land values.
 The Gothenburg congestion tax accounts for approximately 38.4% of the total funding.

 Financing from congestion tax, introduced in January 2013, has been a source of controversy.
 A non-binding referendum was held in Gothenburg Municipality in September 2014, in which 57% of respondents voted to abolish the tax.
 However, it remains in place as part of the financing strategy for the West Sweden Package.

-In September of 2025, Gothenburg Municipality cancelled the contract with the main contractor due to never ending cost increases.
+In September of 2025, Gothenburg Municipality cancelled the contract with the main contractor due to cost increases.